 Homemade hot dogs aren't as difficult to make as you might think.
 After all, frankfurters are nothing more than ground meat with seasonings.
-In just an hour, you can whip up some in your kitchen.
+In just an hour, you can whip up some delicious frankfurters in your kitchen.
 The great thing about making your own hot dogs is that you can control what goes into them.
-Make your dogs all beef, all pork or a combination.
-Tailor the seasonings to your liking, and don't forget to make time to find the casings.
-They can usually be found at the butcher shop.
+Make your dogs all beef, all pork, or a combination and tailor the seasonings to your liking.
+Don't forget to make time to find the casings; they can usually be found at the butcher shop.

 - 1 small clove garlic (finely chopped)

 - 1 teaspoon finely ground coriander